COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Anatomy of the oral cavity.
 The oral cavity includes the lips, hard palate (the bony front portion of the roof of the mouth), soft palate (the muscular back portion of the roof of the mouth), retromolar trigone (the area behind the wisdom teeth), front two-thirds of the tongue, gingiva (gums), buccal mucosa (the inner lining of the lips and cheeks), and floor of the mouth under the tongue.

 Pharyngeal cancer forms in the tissues of the pharynx (throat), including the nasopharynx, oropharynx, and hypopharynx.
 This summary covers nasopharyngeal cancer, which forms in the tissue of the nasopharynx (the upper part of the throat behind the nose).

 Anatomy of the pharynx (throat).
 The pharynx is a hollow tube that starts behind the nose, goes down the neck, and ends at the top of the trachea and esophagus.
 The three parts of the pharynx are the nasopharynx, oropharynx, and hypopharynx.

-Different factors increase or decrease the risk of oral cavity, pharyngeal, and laryngeal cancer.
+Different factors increase or decrease the risk of oral cavity and nasopharyngeal cancers.

 Anything that increases your chance of getting a disease is called a risk factor.
 Anything that decreases your chance of getting a disease is called a protective factor.

-For information about risk factors and protective factors for oral cavity, pharyngeal, and laryngeal cancer, see the PDQ summary on Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention and Lip and Oral Cavity Cancer Treatment (Adult).
+For more information about risk factors and protective factors for oral cavity cancer, see the PDQ summaries on Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention and Lip and Oral Cavity Cancer Treatment (Adult).